Symptom and description

 If you have hypersomnia, you have difficulty staying awake when you want to and try to.
 You may sleep 10 hours at night, but still be unable to stay awake during the day.
 Hypersomnia is different from fatigue.
 Fatigue is the feeling of being tired, but able to stay awake if you try.
 If you sleep more than 10 hours at night, or if you are unable to keep from falling asleep during the day after a full night of sleep, you may have hypersomnia.
 The most common causes of hypersomnia are your treatment or your mood.

-You will need to recognize the symptoms of hypersomnia, how to describe them, and when to report them to your doctor.
-During a 3-week period, you may notice the following symptoms:
+You will need to recognize the symptoms of hypersomnia, how to describe them, and when to report them to your healthcare provider.
+During a three-week period, you may notice the following symptoms:

 10 hours or more of sleep at night